kulics/koral/book-en/generic.md

 ```
 Package<T> {}->
 {
-    Item := null.(T)    // initialized a null value of the generic data
+    item := null.(T)    // initialized a null value of the generic data
 }
 ```
 So how do we use generics?